puppetlabs/relay-docs/docs/using-workflows/managing-secrets.md

 Add a secret to your workflow and then use Relay's web interface to store the content of the secret securely.
 Secrets are scoped to a single workflow.
 To add secrets, you must be have the Operator, Approver, or Administrator role.

-To set a value for the secret, on the workflow's page, expand the **Settings** menu on the header bar, then click **Add secret**.
+To set a value for the secret, on the workflow's page, go to the **Settings** page under **Configuration**, then click **Add secret**.
 Make sure the name you provide matches the name of the field in the workflow!
 Once you create a secret, you cannot view its value again.
 You can only overwrite or delete it.

 The value you set for a secret must be a string.
 If you have multiple key-value pairs to pass in to the secret, or your secret is the contents of a file, you must encode the values using base64 encoding, and use the encoded string as the secret value.